dbowden713/dcc-trusted/README.md

 There are three simple commands:

-1. /TRUST username - allows file requests from the username.
-Username is formatted as `nickname!username@host.name` (use /whois to check)
+1. /TRUST username - allows file requests from a user.
+Format is `nickname!username@host.name` (use /whois to check)
 2. /UNTRUST username - removes a user from the trusted list.
 Use this just like /TRUST
 3. /TRUST LIST - Lists all users currently trusted